top of page

 Game Overview:

-Dungeon Divers is an endless, top-down 2.5D shooter where players fight through layered encounters against multiple enemy archetypes to earn keys that unlock stat upgrades, allowing progression across runs.
+Dungeon Divers is an endless, top-down 2.5D shooter in which players fight through layered encounters against multiple enemy archetypes to earn keys that unlock stat upgrades, enabling progression across runs.

 The catch?
 The enemy's difficulty increases with every level.